ColinSullivan1/simple-dotnet-service/README.md

-# A Simple NATS Microservice written in C#
+# A Simple Weather Microservice using NATS

 This is a really simple example of a scalable .NET microservice using [NATS](https://nats.io).
 In this example service, we'll serve weather data from [OpenWeatherMap.org](https://openweathermap.org/) to NATS clients.
 Data will be cached